robbylebotha/CityExplorerKT/README.md

  - When clicking a city, user can see a list of Malls in the city.
  - When clicking on a mall, user can see a list of shops in the mall.
  - Note: When selecting a city, a list of all shops available in the city, is loaded.
- - User can now click on a shop in the lost and Google will Direct you to the shop.
+ - User can now click on a shop in the list and Google will Direct you to the shop.